mighty-gerbils/gerbil/doc/reference/std/net/address.md

 ```

 Normalizes the Internet address represented by `obj`, which can be an
-(unormalized) host-port pair or a string representing an Internet
+host-port pair or a string representing an Internet address.
-address.

 Example:
 ```